opnfv/fuel/fuel/docs/src/installation-instructions.rst

 3. Wait until screen Fuel setup is shown (Note: This can take up to 30 minutes).

+4. In the 'Fuel User' Section - Confirm/change the default password

+   - Enter 'admin' in the Fuel password input

+   - Enter 'admin' in the Confim password input

+   - Select 'Check' and press [Enter]

-4. Configure DHCP/Static IP information for your FUEL node - For example, ETH0 is 10.20.0.2/24 for FUEL booting and ETH1 is DHCP in your corporate/lab network.
+5. In 'Network Setup' Section - Configure DHCP/Static IP information for your FUEL node - For example, ETH0 is 10.20.0.2/24 for FUEL booting and ETH1 is DHCP in your corporate/lab network.

    - Configure eth1 or other network interfaces here as well (if you have them present on your FUEL server).

-5. Select PXE Setup and change the following fields to appropriate values (example below):
+6. In 'PXE Setup' Section - Change the following fields to appropriate values (example below):

    - DHCP Pool Start 10.20.0.3